quarkusio/quarkus-images/README.md

 This repository contains the container images used by Quarkus.

-NOTE: Requires CEKit 4.1.x

 ## Quarkus images

 The images are available on [Quay.io](https://quay.io/organization/quarkus)

 * **ubi-quarkus-native-image** - provides the `native-image` executable.
 Used by the Maven and Gradle plugin from Quarkus to build linux64 executables
 * **ubi-quarkus-mandrel** - provides the `native-image` executable from the Mandrel distribution of GraalVM.
 Used by the Maven and Gradle plugin from Quarkus to build linux64 executables
-* **centos-quarkus-maven** - Image delivering GraalVM, Maven, Gradle, Podman and Buildah; this image can be used to build a native executable from source.
 * **ubi-quarkus-native-s2i** - S2I builder image for OpenShift building a native image from source code (using Gradle or Maven)
 * **ubi-quarkus-native-binary-s2i** - S2I builder image for OpenShift taking a pre-built native executable as input
+* **quarkus-micro-image** - a base image to run Quarkus native application using UBI Micro
+* **quarkus-distroless-image** - a base image to run Quarkus native application following the distroless approach

 To pull these images use: